 Reform of the museums

 The most important that have occurred within the museum field during the last few years is the reform of the museums.
-This has lead to the fact that more than 300 museums have merged with the result that now there are less than 70 consolidated museums.
+This has lead to the fact that more than 300 museums have merged with the result that now there are approximately 60 consolidated museums.
 The object of the reform was to strengthen the museum technical environment across the country.
 The consolidation processes have affected the owner structures, the ownership and the organizing.
 Despite huge challenges it seems like the re- arrangements have made the museums stronger, both with reference to the running [of the museums] and professionally, and with reference to the administration and research.

 Support to museums and other cultural heritage purposes

-Yearly, through Ministry of Culture’s budget, more than a billion NOK are awarded to museum and other cultural heritage purposes.
+Yearly, through Ministry of Culture’s budget, approximately two billion NOK are awarded to museum and other cultural heritage purposes.
 The main purpose of these allocations is that the museums shall serve as a basis for knowledge about, understanding and experience of culture and society and in a way that shows continuance and change, coherence and difference.
 The main part of the allocation goes to the administration of the museums in the national museum network.
 In addition support is awarded to other cultural heritage efforts.

 The county authorities and the county municipalities benefiting from the competence, the communication and other services from the museums are partially responsible for the financing of the museums.